 The Classical Studies minor offers an interdisciplinary approach to the study of Classical Antiquity.
 Students are strongly encouraged to study abroad where they may earn credit for several of these courses.

-This is a newer program.
 While we do not currently offer a major or minor, through coursework students can satisfy their language requirement in Portuguese.
 Independent studies are sometimes available for further study.

 In addition to the department's minors in various languages, our students can also participate in the following interdisciplinary programs: